-The group's principal financial assets are bank balances and cash, other receivables and investments, which represent the group's maximum exposure to credit risk in relation to financial assets.
+The group's principal financial assets are bank, broker and money market balances and cash, other receivables and investments, which represent the group's maximum exposure to credit risk in relation to financial assets.

-Cash and cash equivalents comprise bank balances and cash held by the group.
+Cash and cash equivalents comprise bank, broker and money market balances and cash held by the group.
 The carrying amount of these assets approximates their fair value.